helium/HIP/0067-trust-score-and-denylist-convenience.md

 SNR values for spoofing hotspots are often found to be higher than average, which makes sense, because spoofing hotspots are barely a few meters appart in a safe environment in the same room, instead of being outside, kilometers appart.

-Although it is certainly possible for some witness events to register a higher than average SNR value even though both hotspots are physically separated by several kilometers, a high SNR value is more likely to be caused by spoofing activity.
+Although it is certainly possible for some witness events to register a higher than average SNR value even though both hotspots are physically separated by several kilometers, a high SNR value is more likely to be caused by spoofing activity than sheer luck.

 **Impact on the Trust Score** : from **-0 to -1** for each interaction in the last 30 days showing an SNR value above a certain threshold, ranging from an SNR value of n to n+5, with n = 16.204e^(-0.086d) - 2, with d the registered distance between both hotspots (in kilometers).